janklab/MatlabProjectTemplate-gh-pages/docs/index.md

 [![Travis Build Status](https://travis-ci.com/janklab/MatlabProjectTemplate.svg?branch=main)](https://travis-ci.com/github/janklab/MatlabProjectTemplate)  [![CircleCI Build Status](https://circleci.com/gh/janklab/MatlabProjectTemplate.svg?style=shield)](https://circleci.com/gh/janklab/MatlabProjectTemplate) [![Azure Build Status](https://dev.azure.com/janklab/MatlabProjectTemplate/_apis/build/status/janklab.MatlabProjectTemplate?branchName=main)](https://dev.azure.com/janklab/MatlabProjectTemplate/_build/latest?definitionId=1&branchName=main) [![View MatlabProjectTemplate on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/85840-matlabprojecttemplate)

-[MatlabProjectTemplate](https://github.com/janklab/MatlabProjectTemplate) is a template repo for creating Matlab library and application projects.
+[MatlabProjectTemplate](https://github.com/janklab/MatlabProjectTemplate) ("MPT") is a template repo for creating Matlab library and application projects.
 It defines a "standard" project structure that should be suitable for many projects, including those intended for redistribution / open source.
 You can think of it as sort of a community-supported Reference Implementation for Matlab packages.

 It is suitable for both libraries and applications, and includes coding and organizational conventions that make it safe to use this project's code in a Matlab environment that uses code from other projects, too.
+MPT follows [Janklab's](https://janklab.net) philosophy of treating Matlab as a serious programming language, instead of an overgrown interactive graphing calculator.

 This template is based on the author's 20+ years of professionally building Matlab and other software, so it should be pretty good.